-Second, we contribute to the substantial literature on agricultural technology adoption.
+Our work contributes to the literature in three ways.
+First, we contribute to the substantial literature on agricultural technology adoption.
 Credit, information, and price uncertainty may all be relevant constraints limiting adoption of improved technologies in a particular context (Feder et al., 1985; Foster and Rosenzweig, 2010; Magruder, 2018).
 Credit in particular, by shifting the timing of payment or salience of the total cost, can increase adoption of a variety of technologies including fertilizer, bednets, and crop insurance (Duflo et al., 2011; Devoto et al., 2012; Tarozzi et al., 2014; Casaburi and Willis, 2018).
-A growing body of evidence suggests bundling interventions together to address several of these constraints can be highly effective at increasing technology adoption and farmer productivity (Abate et al., 2018; Deutschmann et al., 2019).
+A growing body of evidence suggests bundling interventions together to address several of these constraints can be highly effective at increasing technology adoption and farmer productivity (Abate et al., 2018; Deutschmann et al., 2021).
 In our setting, we study the introduction of a brand new technology into the market.
 We show that bundling credit, information, and price certainty in a contracting arrangement can be an effective tool for buyers to induce widespread adoption of the new technology and ultimately source larger quantities of higher-quality production.